Stars of the entertainment world react to early US election results

 Incumbent President Donald Trump is in the running for re-election, while Democratic candidate Joe Biden is hoping he will become the 46th leader of America.

-So far, Biden has won the vote Illinois, Virginia, New York, Connecticut, New Jersey and more.
-Trump has been declared the winner in Kentucky, South Carolina, West Virginia, Indiana, and several other states.
+So far, Biden has projected to win the vote Illinois, Virginia, New York, Connecticut, New Jersey and more.
+Trump has been declared the presumed winner in Kentucky, South Carolina, West Virginia, Indiana, and several other states.
 He is also currently on track to take key territory Florida.

 Jane’s Addiction frontman Perry Farrell shared his voting experience at LA’s SoFI Stadium on Twitter, calling it “calm, cool, and collective”.
 “The stadium itself is a marvel, and the staff were helpful and kind,” he said.
 “LA we have an incredible venue we can call home.
 I am anxiously crossing fingers, toes, and tongue.”